Ruby data types

 Here we create a Ruby hash.
 Then we print its keys and values.

-$ ./arrayshashes.rb There are 4 items in the array 1 2 3 4 de sk us no Germany Slovakia United States Norway
+$ ./arrays_hashes.rb There are 4 items in the array 1 2 3 4 de sk us no Germany Slovakia United States Norway

 We often work with multiple data types at once.
 Converting one data type to another one is a common job in programming.
 Type conversion or typecasting refers to changing an entity of one data type into another.
-There are two types of conversion.
-Implicit and explicit.
+There are two types of conversion: implicit and explicit.
 Implicit type conversion, also known as coercion, is an automatic type conversion by the compiler.
 Ruby has only explicit conversion.

 Ruby has built-in conversion methods

-The Kernel module has a few public methods for
+module has a few public methods for

-doing conversions, like Integer, String
+doing conversions, like Integer

-or Float.
+.
 These methods should not be confused with

 Ruby classes.